learn-compsci/webtop/README.md

 ![desktop](images/desktop.png)

-5. The files you create on `webtop` are automatically shared / synced to the `data/` folder that should be created.
+5. The files you create on `webtop` are mostly automatically shared / synced to the `data/` folder that should be created.
 Try adding a file to `data/Desktop/` and see what happens in the web interface!

 6. Close the terminal window to stop `webtop`.

+## Updating `webtop`

+- If we release a new version of `webtop` during the semester (likely), please do the following:
+  - Windows: double click on `windows-update.bat`
+  - Mac and Linux:
+    - Open a terminal instance in the folder (or navigate to the folder with `cd`, etc) with the `docker-compose.yml` file
+    - Run the command `docker compose pull`
+    - Then run the command `docker compose build --no-cache`
+    - After these steps, you follow the steps above to run WebTop as per usual

 ### WARNING: Important Notes!

 - **Do not install applications system-wide**.
 The `webtop` environment only guarantees that files in your home directory (`~/` i.e., `/config`) are retained on each reboot.
 If you install applications system-wide, they may not be available the next time you start `webtop`, especially if you update the environment.

   - You can install applications locally (within `~/`), or use [proot-apps](https://github.com/linuxserver/proot-apps) to do this, but we try to install everything that you need from the start.

 ## Advanced Usage